Skip to main content

 Frequently Asked Questions

-Splittown is a casual puzzle game with mystery theme.
+Splittown is a casual puzzle game with mystery and comedy themes.

 Splittown is available on PC, Mac OS, Steam Deck, Windows and others.